Fujifilm X-T5 Review: An Honest Review by a Real User

 The photo was also taken at the lens’s widest possible aperture of f/1.4, and it was also taken at relatively close proximity.

-As you may know, the factors that affect depth of field are focal length, distance to subject and aperture.
+As you may know, focal length, distance to subject, and aperture are the factors that affect depth of field.

 In this case, the depth of field is narrow, yet the Fuji X-T5 did a great job focusing on the pigeon’s eye.